Couples Therapy: Reddit Edition | Reading Reddit Stories

 This guy hasn't brought you into his life at all.

-Someone said, Even if he wasn't with another woman, which he probably is, I would not be happy knowing that for two years he has not allowed you to see where he lives or meet his friends or family.
+Someone said, even if he wasn't with another woman, which he probably is, I would not be happy knowing that for two years he has not allowed you to see where he lives or meet his friends or family.

+That's not normal.
 That's what you do when you don't want anyone to know about your relationship.

 That either means he's cheating with you or he's embarrassed by you.
+Neither of those is acceptable.

 Yeah,

 I think none of this behavior should be tolerated, even if he's not cheating.
+Yeah.

-It's like, I, this is not going anywhere, though.
+this is not going anywhere, though.

-He looked so sad.
+He looks so sad.
+I was.

+We got, like, I really needed to know.
 It's like the worst when you're like so excited for an update.

 And he goes, comments.
+Yeah.

 Comments.